jlaurens/edython/README.md

 # ezpython

-> python made easy with blockly and brython
+> Python made easy with Bmockly and Brython

 #### Build Setup